New York Bar Exam Requirements

 - 520.18 Skills Competency Requirement for Admission (a) General.
 Every applicant for admission to practice, other than applicants for admission without examination pursuant to section 520.10 of this Part, or applicants who quality tor the bar examination under section 520.4 or 520.5 of this Part, shall demonstrate that the applicant possesses the skills and values necessary to provide effective, ethical and responsible legal services in this State. . . .

-The College of Law anticipates the use of Pathway 1 (for JD students and a select group of three-semester LLM students) and Pathway 4 and/or Pathway 5 (for LLM students).
-The College will certify its JD graduates for the Skills Competency & Professional Values requirement, verifying that the JD graduates (and a select group of three-semester LLM students) have satisfactorily “developed learning outcomes that guide the curriculum from which each JD will be choosing courses that meet this requirement” as required by New York for Pathway 1.
-In most instances, LLM students will not have the opportunity to take all the classes required to meet expectations for Pathway 1.
-For such students, the College of Law recommends the use of Pathway 4 (legal apprenticeship following a first law degree) and/or Pathway 5 (prior or post-LLM legal experience) to meet the Skills Competency and Professional Values requirement.
+The College of Law anticipates the use of Pathway 1 (for JD students and LLM students) and Pathway 4 and/or Pathway 5 (for LLM students).
+The College will certify its JD graduates for the Skills Competency & Professional Values requirement, verifying that the JD graduates have satisfactorily “developed learning outcomes that guide the curriculum from which each JD will be choosing courses that meet this requirement” as required by New York for Pathway 1.
+To meet the expectations for Pathway 1, LLM students must meet the LLM Pathway 1 Curriculum Requirements outlined below.
+LLM students may also make use of Pathway 4 (legal apprenticeship following a first law degree) and/or Pathway 5 (prior or post-LLM legal experience) to meet the Skills Competency and Professional Values requirement.

 Because Pathway 1 requires the certification by the College based on legal studies undertaken at the College, additional details follow regarding the academic preparation and how it meets or exceeds Pathway 1 standards.
 At the University of Illinois, the College of Law is committed to preparing effective, ethical, and responsible members of the legal profession.
-It has established Learning Outcomes (articulated below), which ensure that each JD student, and select LLM students, who graduates from the College of Law has acquired basic knowledge of American substantive and procedural law, will use legal reasoning and legal analysis effectively, will demonstrate the practical legal skills required to competently participate in the legal profession, and will conduct themselves professionally and in keeping with the highest standards of civic virtue.
+It has established Learning Outcomes (articulated below), which ensure that each JD student, and each LLM student who meets the LLM Pathway 1 Curriculum Requirements, who graduates from the College of Law has acquired basic knowledge of American substantive and procedural law, will use legal reasoning and legal analysis effectively, will demonstrate the practical legal skills required to competently participate in the legal profession, and will conduct themselves professionally and in keeping with the highest standards of civic virtue.
 The College of Law also provides a wealth of curricular offerings supporting these Learning Outcomes.

 “Pathway 1 allows an applicant to satisfy the skills competency and professional values requirement by submitting a certification from the applicant’s law school confirming that (1) the law school has developed a plan identifying and incorporating into its curriculum the skills and professional values that, in the school’s judgment, are required for its graduates’ basic competence and ethical participation in the legal profession, and has made this plan publicly available on the law school’s website; and (2) the applicant has acquired sufficient competency in those skills and sufficient familiarity with those values.”